maendeleolab/maendeleolab/README.md

 - ⚡ Mission: ...

-	Contribute a variety of network use cases as code to equip cloud engineers to develop and build network infrastructures quickly.
+	I work on contributing a variety of network use cases as code to equip cloud engineers to build and manage network infrastructures efficiently.